GLOBAL MARKETS-Markets cheer Japan vote call as more stimulus eyed

 * Draghi comments on Monday also support buoyant mood

-* Performance more mixed in emerging markets (Adds Japan PM, ZEW survey)
+* Performance more mixed in emerging markets (Adds naira support, U.S. equity futures, updates prices)

 By Lionel Laurent

-LONDON, Nov 18 European shares rose and bond yields fell on Tuesday on hopes that a snap election and delayed tax increase in Japan might lead to more economic stimulus measures, which also knocked the yen to its lowest since 2007.
+LONDON, Nov 18 European shares rose and bond yields fell on Tuesday while the yen hit its lowest since 2007 on hopes that a snap election and delayed tax increase in Japan might lead to more economic stimulus measures there.

 Investors were also cheered by a better-than-expected reading of German investor and analyst sentiment, which pointed to a more positive outlook for Europe's No. 1 economy.